Peakboard/peakboard-templates.github.io/_templates/Animated_Twitter_Board/en.md

 layout: article
 title: Animated Twitter Board
 description:
-  - This board shows the last six Twitter Posts, the last one is shown in the middle and the other five run through a Live Tile Box one after the other.
+  - This board shows the last six Twitter posts to a selected hashtag.
+The most recent post is displayed in the middle, the other five run through one after the other using a so-called Live Tile Box.
 lang: en
 weight: 280
-isDraft: false
+isDraft: true
 ref: Animated_Twitter_Board
 category:
-  - Twitter
   - Social Media
+  - Misc
 image: Animated_Twitter_Board_EN.png
 download: Animated_Twitter_Board_EN.pbmx
 overview_description: